 We highly recommend couples opt to do a first look.
 Not only is it an opportunity for a special intimate moment on your wedding day, it also makes the timeline run more smoothly and allows more time for photos.
 If you are unsure what a first look is or if you should do one, read our in-depth blog about them HERE.

-Especially if you do a first look, plan on scheduling time for formal portraits of the bridal party and family before the ceremony.
+Especially if you do a first look, plan on scheduling time for formal portraits of the wedding party and family before the ceremony.
 That means fewer portraits after the ceremony, so you can get to the party faster!

 5) Check with your venue/officiant about any photography restrictions during the ceremony

 Find out in advance if your venue has any photography restrictions.
 Some venues, especially churches, might limit where photographers can stand during the ceremony, or how much time is allowed for after-ceremony portraits.
 Knowing about any restrictions in advance allows us to plan ahead.

 6) Keep after-ceremony family portraits to a concise list

 Post-ceremony family formals are an important part of the wedding day.
 These photos no doubt mean a lot to your family, and will probably be displayed on the walls of your home for generations to come.
 However, family portraits are usually also the most hectic and stressful part of the wedding day!
 Wrangling large groups of excited people can be frustrating and time-consuming.